lennerjiri/testove-zadani-gitlab/README.md

 ## Project Setup

-### Create `.npmrc` in root folder and include the following content with `TOKEN` replaced with fontawesome pro token from the email
+### Create `.npmrc` in root folder and include the following content with `TOKEN` replaced with fontawesome pro token

 ```
 @fortawesome:registry=https://npm.fontawesome.com/